 This site is designed to be a walk down memory lane for longtime current and former residents of Woodstream at Marlton, N.J.-one of Evesham Township's most desirable developments!
 It is also the mission of this site to provide newcomers with historical and nostalgic background on the development and surrounding area.

 I moved to Woodstream in 1965 at the age of 10 months and lived here until 1988, when I moved to a neighboring town.
 In 1996 I was fortunate enough to return to Woodstream in my own house.
 Using many years of memories, along with photos and newspaper clippings and help from visitors to the site, I present this site to you.
-It is my wish that you find everything here interesting and informative, and that you enjoy your visit and return often as I try to add new material often.
+It is my wish that you find everything here interesting and informative and that you enjoy your visit.
 Please feel free to sign the Guestbook at the bottom of the page and leave your comments and share your memories of Woodstream.
 There is also a link here to a Message Board/Forum that can be used to share memories or connect with others.

 Photo from March 25, 1977 Courier-Post of how alot of us remember Cropwell Road back then - not just the potholes but the rural look of the road which I allways enjoyed.
 This was taken looking south from where Cropwell intersected with Route 73.
 The house down the road was where the Haines family lived.
 Apple trees remaining from Roberts Farm line the left side of the road and Peach trees can be seen on the right at a distance.